 Applicants must provide a single slide summarizing the proposed project.
-The Summary Slide template is available on EERE eXCHANGE at https://eere-exchange.energy.gov/ and must include the following information:
+The Summary Slide template is available on EERE eXCHANGE at https://eere-exCHANGE.energy.gov/ and must include the following information:

 - A technology summary;

+- A description of what the project will do;

 - A description of the technology's impact;

 - Proposed project goals;

 - Any key graphics (illustrations, charts and/or tables);

-- The project's key idea/takeaway; - Locations of Project Work - Project title, prime recipient, PI, and Senior/Key Personnel information; and - Requested EERE funds and proposed applicant cost share.
+- The project's key idea/takeaway;

+- Project title, prime recipient, PI, and Senior/Lead Project Manager, and Key Personnel information; and

+- Requested EERE funds and proposed applicant cost share.

-Save the Summary Slide in a single Microsoft PowerPoint file using the following convention for the title: "ControlNumber_LeadOrganization_Slide".
+Save the Summary Slide in a single Microsoft PowerPoint file using the following convention for the title "ControlNumber\LeadOrganization\Slide".